ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

-# Tutorial of how to run Maker2 gene annotation pipeline
+excerpt# Tutorial of how to run Maker2 gene annotation pipeline

 I will be outlining how I performed a gene annotation of the soybean cyst nematode (*Heterodera glycines*) genome using Maker2.